Universal geometrical link invariants: Unifying all Coloured Jones and ADO link invariants with colours bounded by

 Now we will show that these classes lead to the same result through the intersection pairings, as below. \begin{lem}[Intersections between classes associated to indices less than $\bar{N}$ \cite{CrI}] The intersection of the homology classes associated to indices $\bar{i}$ bounded by $\bar{N}$ give the same result:

 \end{lem} \begin{proof}

-This follows through an analog argument as the proof of Lemma proved in \cite{CrI}.
-The key point is that even if we work in different configuration spaces, the only potential difference between these two intersections would originate from points in the left hand side of the disc, but then the figures of the two geometrical supports are the same.
+This follows through an analog argument as the proof of Lemma $7.2$ proved in \cite{CrI}.
+The key point is that even if we work in different configuration spaces, since we act with the braid $\beta_n$ on the left hand side of the disc and by identity on the right hand side, the only potential difference between intersections would originate from points belonging to the left hand side of the disc.
+On the other hand, we remark that the figures of the two geometrical supports of the homology classes are the same in the left hand side of the disc.
 So overall we get the same intersections.

 \end{proof}

 So, we see that the weighted intersection is given by the following expression:

 This menas that we recover the non-weighted intersection, once we apply this specialisation of coefficients, as below: